Staff positions currently available (please scroll down for complete listings):

 - scheduling meetings, circulating materials, tracking participation, maintaining current rosters;

 - attending committee meetings and drafting agendas and meeting minutes

-- Provide support for the planning and execution of regional meetings and events and trainings, including preparation of materials, processing and tracking registrations, managing speaker communications and maintaining website notices and changes for these events
+- Provide support for the planning and execution of international meetings and events and trainings, including preparation and/or compilation of materials, processing and tracking registrations, managing speaker communications and maintaining website notices and changes for these events

 - Conduct research on legal topics to support public policy work, international initiatives and publications

 Skills and Requirements: